EyasuTeshome/shifttracker/orientation/how-to-get-help-at-microverse.md

 - [What is Zendesk and how can I gain access?](https://github.com/microverseinc/curriculum-professional-skills/blob/main/orientation/zendesk.md)

-Please read the following FAQ if you were unable to access Zendesk.
+Please read the above FAQ if you were unable to access Zendesk.
 If after looking at the FAQ, you are still unable to access Zendesk **please email success@microverse.org to get help.
-Make sure you explain what you did and what happened so that they can resolve the issue quick*ly.*
+Make sure you explain what you did and what happened so that they can resolve the issue quickly.* For tips on how to submit a helpful technical issue report, check out this article: [How to Report a Technical Issue](https://microverse.zendesk.com/hc/en-us/articles/360040246613-How-to-Report-a-Technical-Issue)

 - [Troubleshooting on your first day](https://microverse.zendesk.com/hc/en-us/articles/360042901554-Troubleshooting-On-Your-First-Day)